Ralim/IronOS/README.md

 4. The unit will disconnect and reconnect.
 5. The filename will have changed to end in .RDY or .ERR .
 6. If it ends with .RDY your done!
 Otherwise something went wrong.
-7. If it went wrong try on a windows computer, some Mac / Linux machines do not play well with their boot loader.
+7. Disconnect the USB and power up the iron.
+You're good to go.

+For the more adventurerous out there, you can also load this firmware onto the device using a SWD programmer.
+On the bottom of the MCU riser pcb, there are 4 pads for programming.
-There is also a complete device flash backup included in this repository.
+There is a complete device flash backup included in this repository.
 (Note this includes the bootloader, so will need a SWD programmer to load onto the unit).
+Please do not use the backup of the bootloader for anything malicious, its only saved here for those who are tinkering with their iron and decide to replace it.

 # New Menu System
 This new firmware uses a new menu system to allow access to the settings on the device.